raspberrypilearning/sense-hat-pong/worksheet.md

 			y += 1
 	```

-1. Open a new Terminal window and run the python code again.
-Try moving the joystick up and down **once** each.
+1. Open a new Terminal window and run the Python code again.
+Try moving the joystick up once and down once.
 Now try moving the bat all the way up!

 1. You probably have an error message saying that `Y position must be between 0 and 7`.
 This is because your code has tried to illuminate an LED that wasn't there.
 If `y` is set to `0` then the `drawbat()` function will try to illuminate the LEDs at `-1`,`0` and `1`.
 If `y` is `7` it will try to illuminate LEDs at `6`,`7` and `8`.
 As there are no LEDs at 0 or 8, this causes the program to crash.
 This is easy to handle though.
 Edit your while loop so that it looks like this.